 Part biography, part mystery, John Maloof’s compelling documentary on hitherto unknown photographer Vivian Maier is as magical as it is enthralling.
 It tells the story of Maloof’s discovery of a treasure trove of photographs, negatives and undeveloped rolls of film which leads him to uncover the remarkable life and work of Vivian Maier, who in addition to being a nanny was also a talented and accomplished photographer.

-Maloof and his co-writer/producer/director Charlie (nephew of Gene) Siskel neatly combine the present day tale of the discovery, examination and curation of her body of work with a gently forensic reconstruction of her life and times nannying to Chicago families across a career spanning five decades, with many of the interviewees the now grown children she used to care for.
-Although the much of her early life remains a mystery, the film doesn’t shy away from less fond rememberences of her from some of the children although it doesn’t dwell on them either.
+Maloof and his co-writer/producer/director Charlie (nephew of Gene) Siskel neatly combine the present-day tale of the discovery, examination and curation of her body of work with a gently forensic reconstruction of her life and times nannying to Chicago families across a career spanning five decades, with many of the interviewees the now-grown children she used to care for.
+Although much of her early life remains a mystery, the film doesn’t shy away from less fond remembrances of her from some of the children although it doesn’t dwell on them either.